wanderingbonzi/minecraft-performance-guide/README.md

     **Touch Keyboard and Handwriting Panel Service**

 This list is from [this article](https://helpdeskgeek.com/windows-10/windows-10-unnecessary-services-you-can-disable-safely/), you can read up on what each one of these services does.
-After disabling the services, go to task manager and go to the "startup" tab.
+After disabling the services, go to task manager and go to the `startup" tab`.
 Disable everything in it.
 This will prevent 10,000 programs opening up when you boot up your PC!
-Then go to the windows settings, privacy, then navigate over to the "background apps" section. turn everything off.
+Then go to the windows settings, privacy, then navigate over to the `background apps` section. turn everything off.

 ## **Custom ISOs**